-General municipal elections for the election of officers and for such other purposes as the city council may prescribe shall be held in the city on the second Tuesday in April in each odd numbered year commencing with the year 1955.
+General municipal elections for the election of officers and for such other purposes as the city council may prescribe shall be held in the city on the first Tuesday following the first Monday of November of each odd numbered year commencing in 1977.
+(As amended November 16, 1976, July 2, 1974 and April 10, 1973).